Course: Spring Adventure | PropaGate Learning

 • Instructions: Clicking on the section name will show / hide the section.

-• When you hear the word 'spring' what do you think and what does it make you feel?
+• When you hear the word 'spring' what do you think and how does it make you feel?

 • Explore our photo collection of spring flowers for inspiration to use for your creation!